Three key elements of future-fit energy super basins – WoodMac

 In lieu of this, some good examples of future energy super basins include the Gulf Coast and Permian in the U.S., the Rub al Khali in the Middle East, the North Sea, and Australia’s North Carnarvon.
 However, Wood Mackenzie claims that more work needs to be done as half of the world’s remaining resources in traditional super basins are “disadvantaged.”

-The energy intelligence group further stated that the U.S. Gulf Coast and Permian basins are both energy super basins, offering “plentiful” clean electricity from “excellent” solar power potential and additional renewables from wind.
+The energy intelligence group further says that the U.S. Gulf Coast and Permian basins are both energy super basins, offering “plentiful” clean electricity from “excellent” solar power potential and additional renewables from wind.
 As a result, Wood Mackenzie expects a “substantial” CCS industry to emerge, based on hub-scale CO2 sources from refining, petrochemical and other industrial facilities around the Texas coast.

 “Recognising the long-term direction of travel presents an urgent call to action.
 It will take many years, even decades, to fundamentally realign global upstream portfolios with the new energy super basins.
 First-mover advantage applies.
 The sooner the transition starts, the better,” concluded Latham.